Origin of pressure-induced anomalies in the nodal-line ferrimagnet Mn$_3$Si$_2$Te$_6$: Introduction

 Among them, {\mn} stands out as a ferrimagnetic nodal-line semiconductor that exhibits record-high colossal magnetoresistance (CMR)~\cite{Ni2021} and angular magnetoresistance (AMR)~\cite{Seo2021}.
 These phenomena have been linked to chiral orbital currents~\cite{Zhang2022} and highlight the material as a candidate system where magnetism, topology, and electronic correlations are strongly intertwined.

 At ambient pressure, {\mn} crystallizes in a trigonal structure (space group P$\overline{3}1$c)~\cite{Vincent1986} and orders ferrimagnetically below $T_{\rm C} \approx 78$~K~\cite{May2017, Liu2018, May2020}.
 Previous studies suggest that its magnetic and electronic properties are closely coupled, with signatures of a field-driven insulator-to-metal transition~\cite{Gu2024} and current-driven effects on magnetism~\cite{Zhang2024}.
+Single-crystal neutron diffraction shows a slight non-collinearity of magnetic moments, which points to a delicate frustration of magnetic couplings~\cite{Ye2022}.

+The magnetic anisotropy at ambient pressure has been estimated as $\sim 0.7$~meV/Mn~\cite{Bigi2023, Zhang2023}, which translates to $\sim 1$~K after dividing out the spin factor $S^2 = 25/4$.
+The spin waves of {\mn} at ambient pressure have been mapped with inelastic neutron scattering.
+A fit of the spectrum with isotropic interactions plus single-ion anisotropy also yields $\sim 1$~K~\cite{Sala2022}.
+One study also finds a Dzyaloshinskii–Moriya interaction~\cite{Bigi2023}.

 Application of pressure reveals even richer physics.
-At $P=15.4$\,GPa, {\mn} undergoes a structural transition to a monoclinic phase, concurrent with an insulator-to-metal transition~\cite{Susilo2024}.
-From ambient to the critical pressure, the ferrimagnetic ordering temperature increases almost linearly to nearly room temperature, before decreasing again at higher pressures, resulting in a dome-shaped evolution of {\tc}~\cite{Susilo2024}.
+At $P_c=15.4$\,GPa, {\mn} undergoes a structural transition to a monoclinic phase, concurrent with an insulator-to-metal transition~\cite{Susilo2024}.
+A recent study places the critical pressure at a slightly lower pressure of 10--12~GPa~\cite{Hou2025}.
+From ambient to critical pressure, the ferrimagnetic ordering temperature increases almost linearly to nearly room temperature, before decreasing again at higher pressures, resulting in a dome-shaped evolution of {\tc}~\cite{Susilo2024}.
 After the transition to the monoclinic crystal structure, a pronounced anomalous Hall effect emerges, which peaks near 17~GPa~\cite{Susilo2024}.
 These correlated anomalies strongly suggest that changes in the electronic structure under compression are intimately linked to the evolution of magnetism.

 Here, we investigate the microscopic origin of these pressure-induced anomalies.
 Using density functional theory (DFT) calculations combined with classical Monte Carlo simulations, we extract exchange couplings, ordering temperatures and anisotropies across the structural transition, as well as the intrinsic anomalous Hall conductivity.
 Our results provide a comprehensive picture of how pressure tunes the interplay between electronic and magnetic degrees of freedom in {\mn}.